Monday, October 21, 2024

 Hitler knew that if he repeated a lie several times, people would eventually start to believe it.
 Trump and Vance follow Hitler’s strategy.
 Strangely enough, some of his fans are eager to believe and swallow anything that comes out of Trump’s mouth.
 (Some of those followers were even happy to swallow disinfectant during the pandemic to treat COVID because it was Trump’s suggestion).
 Again, I am not joking.
 This happened during Trump’s presidency and you can verify the information here.

 Like Hitler, Trump has referred to his opponents as “communists” and “vermin.”
-Like Hitler, he insists that migrants are poisoning the blood of America.
+Like Hitler, he insists that migrants are "poisoning the blood of our country."

 The truth is that Hitler was nothing but a very insecure man; he was just a coward.
 Do I need to say more?